 EDF Energy Renewables operate the wind farm have pledged to provide £42,750 per year for the life of the wind farm to the fund, which will directly benefit local community projects and initiatives, within a three-kilometre radius of the wind farm.

-Please apply for your application to be considered by the next decision panel in April 2020.
+Please apply by 25th February 2020 for your application to be considered by the next decision panel in April 2020.

 This funding is being made available to community groups operating within 5km of the Blackstone Edge Wind Farm.